ZEISS Microscopy Knowledge Base

 The application uses a Python script to create single or contiguous sub-regions that can be used as ROI for further analysis.

-Tilted multicolored segmented rectangle with green speckles inside and two green clusters below on black background
+Tilted multicolored segmented bar with small green dots and two green clusters below on black

 Opening the working dataset